 This is where the management and tracking of various tasks comes into play.
 Let's first address an uncomfortable truth.
 No one likes to have managers looking over their shoulder as they work.
 Likewise, managers don't want to be seen as wielding the digital whip and getting lost in micromanagement.

-The first thing you thought when you read the heading "Time management and tracking" might have been something like, "We're not that kind of company.
+The first thing you thought when you read the headline "Time Management and Tracking" may have been something like, "We're not that kind of store.
 I trust my team."
-But the fact is that time management software benefits the developers and designers as well as the management.
+However, the fact is that time management software benefits the developers and designer:s as well as the executive team.